Murder of Patsy Morris: Peter Tobin

-Levi Bellfield as a suspect
+Levi Bellfield

 In February 2008, police revealed they were investigating a possible confession to the murder made by Levi Bellfield, an Isleworth-born killer who lived nearby at the time and who had just been convicted of two murders and an attempted murder.
 The attacks had been committed between 2003 and 2004 in the vicinity of the Morris murder site.
 He was said to have been obsessed with the murder when it occurred and remained 'fascinated' by the unsolved killing.
 Bellfield was alleged to have made the confession to a cellmate while on remand.
 It was then revealed that Bellfield had attended Feltham Comprehensive with Morris, and that he was her childhood boyfriend.
 Morris's family told the press that they had not known they had known each other, and her sister stated: "We did not know him.
 It was a shock when we found out they knew each other.
 Friends told us about it.
 It is horrendous."
 In 2011, Bellfield was further convicted of the murder of another schoolgirl, Milly Dowler, whom he had abducted and raped in 2002.

-Bellfield would have been 12 years old at the time of Morris's murder, which occurred a year before he received his first conviction, for burglary, aged 13.
-He was known to have repeatedly played truant while at school and was known to often frequent Hounslow Heath when he should have been at school.
-He was known to have not attended school the day of the murder.
+Bellfield would have been 12 years old at the time of Morris's murder, which occurred a year before he received his first conviction, for burglary, at the age of 13.
+He is known to have repeatedly played truant during his schooldays and was known to frequent Hounslow Heath often when he should have been at school.
+He is also known to have not attended school on the day of the murder.
 Former partners of Bellfield recounted that he had a hatred of blonde women and targeted them for attacks, and it was noted that Morris was herself blonde.
-Some claimed that Morris's death could have been the start of Bellfield's violent obsession with blondes.
+Some have claimed that Morris's death could have been the start of Bellfield's violent obsession with blondes.

 After it was revealed that Bellfield was being investigated by police for his daughter's murder, George Morris stated that he was certain that the teenage boy who had given him a death threat in a call at the time was Bellfield, saying: "He's a local man, which is why it could be him.
-And it's terrifying to think that someone of twelve or thirteen could have done it".
+And it's terrifying to think that someone of twelve or thirteen could have done it."